Jump to Navigation

 Domains at War Interview

-The lead designer of the Adventure Conqueror King System, Alexander Macris, talks about its forthcoming mass combat system, Domains at War, in a news story recently posted at EN World.
-The piece does a great job of getting into a number of interesting topics, from Alex's background in wargames to the ways a wargame battle system can exist within a role-playing game.
+The lead designer of the Adventure Conqueror King System, Alexander Macris, talks about its forthcoming mass combat system, Domains at War, in a

 • Read more about Domains at War Interview